 And if you don’t qualify for any of these, you can always search for local first-time homebuyer programs or compare mortgage rates on conventional options.
 To get favorable rates on the latter, you’d need a good credit history.
 So you may want to take a step back and boost your savings while paying off debt.
 In the long run, you’d find yourself closer to financial wellness.

 You can always withdraw your contributions to a Roth IRA.
-And you can tap up to $10,000 from your Roth IRA earnings to purchase a home if you haven’t owned one in the last two years and you’ve had your Roth account been for at least five years.
+And you can tap up to $10,000 from your Roth IRA earnings to purchase a home if you haven’t owned one in the last two years and you’ve had your Roth account for at least five years.
 But should you?
-Many, if not most, financial experts would say no. The lost gains are generally not worth it, long term.
+Conventional wisdom dictates that withdrawing funds from retirement accounts should only be a last resort since you’ll forfeit future growth.
+The lost gains are generally not worth in the long term.
 But all situations are different.
 A financial advisor can help you make the best call.

 Tips for Saving Up for a Home